An audience watching an interesting show

 This book festival features exciting events like an intimate writer’s workshops, panel discussions and storytelling gatherings, held in-person and online.
 These events are hosted by an array of local and bestselling authors.
 In the past, well-known writers like Elamin Abdelmahmoud, Lynda Monk and Rod Carley have made guest appearances.

-All events are free to attend, but you have to register in advance on the website.
+All events are free to attend, but you must register in advance on the website.

 Telling Tales Festival

-Bring your kids to meet Canadian authors, illustrators and storytellers at the Telling Tales Festival.
+Share the love of reading with your kids when you bring them to meet Canadian authors, illustrators and storytellers at the Telling Tales Festival.

 During its history, this two-day event has featured over 290 literary authors and delivered more than 660 presentations to a live audience of over 65,000 kid and adult spectators.
 Famous Canadian authors like David A. Robertson, Esi Edugyen and Kenneth Oppel have made appearances.